What Happens After The Bias Trainings?

 Harvard Business Review

-While bias training can be a productive first step, thousands of research studies prove it is not enough.
-Inclusivity does not happen overnight.
-Along the way are mistakes and setbacks.
-How you respond can make or break employee trust, lead to resolution or escalation and make the difference between stronger relationships or heartache.
+While bias training can be a productive first step, thousands of research studies prove they are not enough.
+Inclusivity does not happen overnight--along the way you come across mistakes and setbacks.
+They are inevitable.
+How you respond can make or break employee trust, lead to resolution or escalation, and make the difference between stronger relationships or heartache.

 How Employees Respond to Disrespect